 - Post-Service Claim.
 A "Post-Service Claim" is a claim for a benefit under the Component Plan after the services have been rendered. - Concurrent Care Claim.
-A "Concurrent Care Claim" is a claim for which the Component Plan previously has approved a course of treatment over a period of time or for a specific number of treatments, and either the plan later reduces or terminates coverage for those treatments, or you request to extend coverage for those treatments.
+A "Concurrent Care Claim" is a claim for which the Component Plan previously has approved a course of treatment over a period of time or for a specific number of treatments, and either the plan later reduces or terminates coverage for those treatments.
 A concurrent care claim may be treated as an Urgent Care Claim, Pre-Service Claim, or Post-Service Claim, depending on when during the course of your care you file the claim.